-A relatively large number of people in Winnetka telecommute to their jobs.
-Overall, about 19.06% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 19.06% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Do you have a 4-year college degree or graduate degree?
 If so, you may feel right at home in Winnetka.
 91.62% of adults here have a 4-year degree or graduate degree, whereas the national average for all cities and towns is just 21.84%.

 The per capita income in Winnetka in 2018 was $134,596, which is wealthy relative to Illinois and the nation.
 This equates to an annual income of $538,384 for a family of four.

 The people who call Winnetka home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winnetka residents report their race to be White, followed by Asian.
 Important ancestries of people in Winnetka include Irish, German, English, Italian, and European.